perigrin/outbreed-fulcrumage/README.md

 # ECS::XS::Binary

+# THIS CODE IS A PROOF OF CONCEPT ONLY

 A high-performance binary serialization system for Perl 5.40 class objects, designed specifically for Entity Component System (ECS) implementations.

 ## Overview